lanagarmire/DeepProg/docs/installation.md

 # Installation

 Here we describe how to install the DeepProg package.
 We assume that the installation will be done locally, using the `--user` flag from pip.
 Alternatively, the package can be installed using a virtual environment or globally with sudo.
 Both python2.7 or python3.6 (or higher) can be used.
-We only tested the installation on a linux environment but it should also work on a OSX environment.
+We tested the installation on a linux, OSX and Windows environment.

 ## Requirements
 * Python 2 or 3 (Python3 is recommended)
-* Either theano, tensorflow or CNTK (theano is recommended)
+* Either theano, tensorflow or CNTK (tensorflow is recommended)
 * [theano](http://deeplearning.net/software/theano/install.html) (the used version for the manuscript was 0.8.2)
 * [tensorflow](https://www.tensorflow.org/) as a more robust alternative to theano
 * [cntk](https://github.com/microsoft/CNTK) CNTK is anoter DL library that can present some advantages compared to tensorflow or theano.
 See [https://docs.microsoft.com/en-us/cognitive-toolkit/](https://docs.microsoft.com/en-us/cognitive-toolkit/)